PROPOSED ACTION PLAN AND PROJECTED USE OF FUNDS - FY 2017-2018

 The CDBG Program provides the maximum flexibility to state and local governments in the funding of CDBG activities.
 However, certain general eligibility requirements have to be adhered to.
 Specific activities that "directly" benefit individual low and moderate income residents must follow income limits set yearly by HUD.
 Eligible geographic areas must contain at least 32.5% low and moderate income residents based upon 2000 Census data.
 Overall at least 70% of all CDBG activities must benefit low and moderate income residents.

-For 2015, the following link provides the definition for low to moderate income in Salt Lake County:
+The following link provides the definition for low to moderate income in Salt Lake County:

 Sandy City's CDBG Program

 Over eight million dollars in authorized expenditures have been approved for Sandy since 1978.
 Sandy City has operated its own Entitlement CDBG Program since 1982.
 Today, a Citizen Committee of seven to fifteen members who are appointed by the Mayor and City Council, recommends projects or activities for funding and review program performance.
 The Committee follows a locally developed Citizen Participation Plan (CDBG) required under federal regulations in reviewing and recommending CDBG activities.
 Most of the funds have traditionally been used for housing and public improvements.
 Funds have been spent for different activities such as street lamps, historic preservation, food banks, abuse counseling, crime prevention, homeless shelters, and senior citizen center improvements and programs.